-The Archives of Morocco are reappropriating copies of Jewish-Moroccan memory
+The Archives of Morocco reappropriate copies of funds from Jewish-Moroccan memory

-Jamaâ Baida, director of the Archives du Maroc and Jacques Fredj, director of the Mémorial de la Shoah © National Archives of Morocco
+Jamaâ Baida, director of the Archives du Maroc and Jacques Fredj, director of the Shoah Memorial © National Archives of Morocco

-On Thursday, November 16, 2017 in Rabat, a high-level French delegation handed over to the National Archives of Morocco copies of funds from Jewish-Moroccan memory, thus enriching its collections and giving new impetus to academic research on Moroccan Judaism.
+On Thursday, November 16, 2017 in Rabat, a high-level French delegation handed over to the National Archives of Morocco copies of funds from the Judeo-Moroccan memory, thus enriching its collections and giving new impetus to academic research on Moroccan Judaism.

-The director of the Archives of Morocco, Jamaâ Baida, indicated that the handover of these historical funds of an "extreme wealth" is the result of several approaches, notably with the Diplomatic Archives of France and the Shoah Memorial, stating that a good part of these archives has been digitized by The United States Holocaust Memorial Museum in Washington and that negotiations are "still ongoing" to acquire other funds.
+The director of the Archives of Morocco, Jamaâ Baida, indicated that the transfer of these historical funds of "extreme richness" is the result of several steps, notably with the Diplomatic Archives of France and the Shoah Memorial, stating that a good part of these archives has been digitized by The United States Holocaust Memorial Museum in Washington and that negotiations are "still ongoing" to acquire other funds.

-The Memorial also handed over a copy of its documentary archives relating to the situation of the Jews in Morocco during the Second World War.
-This collection represents 1048 documents from different collections: geographical collections of Morocco, funds of the General Commissariat for Jewish Questions, Maurice Vanikoff fund.
+The Memorial also submitted a copy of its documentary archives relating to the situation of Jews in Morocco during the Second World War.
+This fonds represents 1,048 documents from different collections: geographical collections of Morocco, fonds of the General Commissariat for Jewish Questions, Maurice Vanikoff fonds.

 Françoise Nyssen © National Archives of Morocco